-Before you apply for any financial product, it’s important to know both the benefits and drawbacks.
-Here’s what to know about each with an HSBC HELOC:
+Before you apply for any financial product, it’s important to know both the benefits and the drawbacks.
+Here’s what to know about an HSBC HELOC:

-- Competitive interest rates: The lender offers an introductory variable APR as low as 3.74 percent for the first 12 months, then rates as low as 4.55 percent based on your creditworthiness, existing relationship with HSBC, state of residence and other factors.
-According to Bankrate, the average HELOC rate is 7.21 percent, as of mid-August 2019.
+- Competitive interest rates: The lender offers an introductory variable APR as low as 1.74 percent for the first 12 months, then rates as low as 3.67 percent APR based on your creditworthiness, existing relationship with HSBC, state of residence and other factors.
+According to Bankrate, the average HELOC rate is 4.7 percent, as of late February 2021.

-- Low costs: The lender doesn’t charge an application or annual fee.
-Also, if you borrow $500,000 or less, you won’t have to pay any closing costs at all.
-Even if you borrow more than that, the bank carries most of the load.
+- Low costs: The lender doesn’t charge an application or annual fee, and loans of less than $250,000 won’t be charged closing costs.
 You may, however, be on the hook for some fees if you cancel your account early.

 - Fixed-rate option: The HELOC has a variable interest rate.
-But if you want, you can convert some or all of your HELOC balance to a fixed-rate loan.
+However, HSBC allows you to convert some or all of your HELOC balance to a fixed-rate loan.
 Doing this can lock in your interest rate and protect it from increasing in the future.

 - No online application: You can share your information online to get a call from a mortgage consultant, but there’s no option to apply on your own through the bank’s website.

-The HELOC has a 10-year draw period and a 10-year repayment period, and you can choose from two payment options: principal and interest, or interest-only.
+The HELOC has two payment options: principal and interest or interest-only.
 With the former, you’ll pay principal and interest during both the draw and repayment periods.
-With the latter, you’ll make interest-only payments during the draw period then pay principal and interest during the repayment period.
+With the latter, you’ll make interest-only payments during the draw period, then pay principal and interest during the repayment period.

 You’ll also have the option to convert some or all of your HELOC balance to a fixed-rate loan.
 You can do this up to three times, and repayment terms range from five to 20 years.